-Decades in the making, public and private partnership enables a new 32-acre park to reconnect the heart of downtown Cincinnati to the great Ohio River
+A public-private partnership enables a new 32-acre park to reconnect downtown Cincinnati to the Ohio River

 Cincinnati John G. and Phyllis W. Smale Riverfront Park